LTU-RAI/REF/README.md

 The REF repository allows the user to test the exploration-planning framework in virtual subterranean cave environment.

 ![swag](Images/void.jpeg)

 ##

 ## Requirements

 The REF repository only requires docker.
 If you do not have docker installed, please follow the docker installation instructions.
-If you already have docker, you can skip this step.
+If you already have docker installed, you can skip this step.

 ```bash
 # Add Docker's official GPG key: